-3. Results of calculation
+3. Example of results of calculation

 The aim of the simulating calculation to determine the influence of change of specific vehicle track constructive parameters on changes of examined qualities of the vehicle track link.
-These are determined especially by intensity changes of the reaction force of the carrying elements of track links bodies.
+The aim of this calculation is the determination of track preloading on changes on reaction forces against motion which are determined by intensity of changes of required torque moment values on driving wheel.